Marina Popovich: Claims about UFOs

 Marina Popovich spoke about her experience with UFOs in her book titled UFO Glasnost (published in 1991 in Germany) and in public lectures and interviews.
 She claimed that the Soviet military and civilian pilots had confirmed 3000 UFO sightings and that the Soviet Air Forces and KGB had recovered fragments of five crashed UFOs.
 The crash sites were Tunguska (1908), Novosibirsk, Tallinn, Ordzhonikidze and Dalnegorsk (1986).

 Private life

 Marina Popovich's first husband was Pavel Popovich, a former Soviet cosmonaut, with whom she had two daughters, Natalya (b.
 1956) and Oksana (b.
 1968), both Moscow State Institute of International Relations graduates.
 She had two granddaughters, Tatyana and Alexandra, and grandson Michael, the latter born in England.
-Her second husband was Boris Alexandrovich Zhikhorev, a retired Russian Airforce Major general, Deputy chairman of the Central Committee of the Union of the Soviet Officers.
+Her second husband was retired Russian Air Force Major General Boris Alexandrovich Zhikhorev, deputy chairman of the Central Committee of the Union of the Soviet Officers.